Prahshat/weather-forecast/README.md

 Follow these steps to install and set up the ForecastPlugin in your Laravel project:

+**###1.
+Download the source code from git**
+- You can download it manually by clicking download zip.
+- You can take git clone too.
+   a.)
+Run command 'git clone https://github.com/Prahshat/weather-forcast.git' b.)
+New Folder named weather-forcast will be clone to the directory. you can find the zip of the plugin.

 ### 1. Extract the Zip File
 - Extract the ForecastPlugin zip file into the `app` directory of your Laravel project.